mhalber/ply_io_benchmark/README.md

 ## LOC

 Another metric we can use for deciding a library is the ease of use.
 Why LOC is by no means a perfect metric to measure ease of use, it does reflect how much code one needs to type to get basic PLY I/O done.
 Also, note that these numbers report only simple versions of reading function without any error reporting, etc.

+One can argue that this is even less relevant in the age of AI agents, but I leve it here for reference.

 |  Library  |   Read LOC  | Write LOC |
 |:---------:|:-----------:|:---------:|